tototoshi/staticmock/README.md

     public static function getFeed($email, $limit)
     {
-        // send request to Facebook
+        // send a request to Facebook
     }
 }

 ```

 `User` class has a `getFeed` method.
 This method aggregates user's feeds from Google+ and Facebook.
 It depends on `GooglePlusClient` and `FacebookClient` to fetch feeds from their API.
 We sometimes want stubs for `GooglePlusClient` and `FacebookClient` to write tests for the `User` class.
 Our goal is only to ensure that `User` class can correctly aggregate feeds from APIs.
-The behavior of `GooglePlusClient` and `FacebookClient` is out of our head now.
+The behavior of `GooglePlusClient` and `FacebookClient` is out of our heads now.

 The problem is `GooglePlusClient::getFeed` and `FacebookClient::getFeed` are static methods.
-If they were instace methods, we could manage their dependencies and inject stubs of them to `User` class.
+If they were instance methods, we could manage their dependencies and inject stubs of them to `User` class.
 But since they are static methods, we can't do that.

-`StaticMock` solved the problem by replacing the methods temporary at run-time.
-It provides the easy DSL for replacing methods.
+`StaticMock` solved the problem by replacing the methods temporarily at run-time.
+It provides an easy DSL for replacing methods.
 All you need to learn is only a few methods.

 - Declare the methods we want to replace with `StaticMock::mock` and `shouldReceive`.
 - The return value of the method is defined with `andReturn`.